EagleRobotics7373/RRPathVisualizer-CenterStage/README.md

 Finally, return the list created earlier in the function.

 ### Infix functions
-The infix functions contained within the `TrajectoryGenUltimateGoal` class provide easy capability for changing robot position based on the current alliance color or robot starting position:
+The infix functions contained within classes extending `TrajectoryGen` classes provide easy capability for changing robot position based on the current alliance color or robot starting position.
+For example, the `TrajectoryGenUltimateGoal` class contains the following methods:

 - Double.reverseIf(AllianceColor) flips the sign of a Double if the current alliance color matches the value passed to the function
 - Double.reverseIf(StartingLine) flips the sign of a Double if the current starting line matches the value passed to the function

 Ex. `6.0 reverseIf BLUE` returns `6.0` if the set alliance color is `RED` or `-6.0` if the set alliance color is `BLUE`.
 The infix functions contained within the `TrajectoryGenUltimateGoal` class provide easy capability for changing robot position based on the current alliance color or robot starting position.

 ## Viewing trajectories

 Any Kotlin class extending `TrajectoryGen` and stored in the `trajectories` package will automatically be loaded upon application start.

-Extend the `TrajectoryGenUltimateGoal` class to receive three built-in environment config variables that can be edited near the top of the application:
+Extend the `TrajectoryGenPowerPlay` class to receive three built-in environment config variables that can be edited near the top of the application:

 - Alliance color (red or blue)
-- Starting line (closest to center or edge of field)
+- Starting row (row 2 or row 5 of field)
-- Number of rings in starter stack
+- Signal orientation (image 1, image 2, or image 3)

 A drop-down menu at the top of the application can be used for swapping between the created trajectory generators.

 ## Annotations